Course Content and Outcome Guide for BA 114

 - Special Fee:

 Course DescriptionProvides basic information and strategies to empower individuals to make positive decisions about funding their education and establishing control over their financial lives, leading to financial independence and reduced life stress.
 Introduces: funding college, budgeting, wise use of credit, controlling debt, basic financial planning, effective financial decision making, and avoiding financial mistakes and pitfalls.
 BA 114 and CG 114 are equivalent.
 Only one may be taken for credit.
-Prerequisite: WR 90, RD 90, and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 90, RD 90, and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course